-Experts say Yemen is the worst humanitarian crisis in modern history.
+Experts say Yemen is experiencing the worst humanitarian crisis in modern history.
 Warnings from the UN say the death toll from starvation could reach 18.4 million by the end of the year.
-Why is this happening and what can be done?
+Why is this happening, and what can be done?
 Maria Armoudian speaks with Charles Schmitz and Hammoud Salhi about the ongoing crisis in Yemen.

-This interview was originally aired on the Scholars’ Circle.
-To access our archive of episodes and download this interview click here.
+This interview originally aired on the Scholars’ Circle.
+To access our archive of episodes and download this interview, click here.

 For more of our audio and visual content, check out our YouTube channel, or head to the University of Auckland’s manuscripts and archives collection.

 Disclaimer: The ideas expressed in this discussion reflect the views of the guests and not necessarily the views of The Big Q.

 Understanding the crisis in Yemen: What can be done?
 What are the implications of Brexit? 🔊